 Rabbi Hayyim Angel joined the Institute's team in 2013 as our National Scholar.
-He teaches classes, serves as scholar in residence in many communities, arranges symposia on a wide range of topics, runs teacher training seminars, runs programs on university campuses, and offers many online shiurim on our website jewishideas.org.
-He teaches advanced Tanakh classes at Yeshiva University and serves as Tanakh Education Scholar at Ben Porat Yosef Yeshiva in Paramus, New Jersey.
-He is author or editor of 16 books, and has published numerous articles.
+He teaches classes, serves as scholar-in-residence in many communities, arranges symposia on a wide range of topics, runs teacher training seminars, runs programs on university campuses, and offers many online shiurim on our website jewishideas.org.
+He teaches advanced Tanakh classes at Yeshiva University.
+He is author or editor of 20 books, and has published over 150 articles.
 He lectures widely in synagogues and schools throughout North America, and consults with yeshivot worldwide to improve their Tanakh curricula.

-The Institute for Jewish Ideas and Ideals will serve the community through its active and informative website; publication of our journal, Conversations; public lectures and symposia; publication and distribution of books and educational materials; our youtube channel; zoom classes; University Network; Sephardic Initiative; online learning; workshops for rabbis, educators and laity; cooperation with like-minded individuals and organizations to advance the ideals of the Institute; resource for questions relating to Jewish law, worldview, communal policy...and more.
+The Institute for Jewish Ideas and Ideals serves the community through its active and informative website; publication of our journal, Conversations; public lectures and symposia; publication and distribution of books and educational materials; our youtube channel; zoom classes; University Network; Sephardic Initiative; online learning; workshops for rabbis, educators and laity; cooperation with like-minded individuals and organizations to advance the ideals of the Institute; resource for questions relating to Jewish law, worldview, communal policy...and more.

 About our website

-Welcome to the Website of the Institute for Jewish Ideas and Ideals.
 The Website provides articles, blogs and links to online classes and youtube programs, as well as an online store where you may order books of interest.
 The section Min haMuvhar includes selections from the writings of Rabbi Marc D. Angel, Founder and Director of the Institute.
 The Online Learning section includes many of the classes and lectures of Rabbi Hayyim Angel.
 The website includes articles, blogs, as well as Rabbi Marc Angel's weekly "Angel for Shabbat" column.
-You may access our youtube channel and facebook page through our website.
 We hope you will join us in advancing the important goals of the Institute.
-Through your membership, you not only promote the Institute's ideas and ideals; but you also will receive our journal, Conversations, which appears 3 times per year.
-Members also receive 20% discount on purchases through our online store, and receive other complimentary publications periodically.
-Thanks very much for your interest and support.
 Your membership in the Institute for Jewish Ideas and Ideals makes you a partner in fostering a more intelligent, compassionate, creative and diverse Orthodox Judaism.
 Thanks for your partnership in our work.